Slyth3/Sentiment-analysis-of-South-African-Banks-POC/README.md

 # Bank Sentiment analysis
-This project is to prove the concept of scraping the required tweets, use ab out-the-box model to determine sentiment of tweets and visualize/analyse the results
+This project is to prove the concept of scraping the required tweets, use an out-the-box model to determine sentiment of tweets and visualize/analyse the results